-'''

 pa <filename>.apc [options]

-'''

 To control how the pa command runs, you can pass various options to it.
-See B.1 The pa command on page Appx-B-49 for detailed descriptions of all the available options.
+See B.1 The pa command on page Appx-B-51 for detailed descriptions of all the available options.
+You can also add multiple command-line options to a file that you pass to the pa command, see B.1.1 pa command-line options file on page Appx-B-53 for details.